zxue/waton-knowledge-center-and-data-lineage/configure-data-lineage.md

 ## Configure Data Lineage Using Self-signed Certificates

+This step is optional and only applicable if self-signed certificates are used.

-The “cert-tool.tar” utility file contains scripts to create and apply certificates to Manta services.
-Ask your system administrator to get a link to the file and download it.
+Download the the “cert-tool.tar” utility file, which contains scripts to create and apply certificates to Manta services.
+This tool is currently available to IBM employees only.

 You can then extract the file to a local folder on your Linux or Mac.
 The scripts are now available.

 ```
 tar -xvf cert-tool.tar